How Electronic Care Plans In Care Homes Impact CQC Ratings?

 So what should care plans contain?

-All care plans for care homes should be Strengths-based.
+>All care plans for care homes should be Strengths-based.
 They should take as their starting point how much the person can do for themselves.
 Focus only upon those areas where the person needs support from staff.
 They should reflect the person’s needs and wishes in how their care should be provided – so, be person-centred in their approach.
-The narrative of the plan needs to contain clear instruction for staff on exactly how they are to support the person with any particular task.
+The narrative of the plan needs to contain clear instructions for staff on exactly how they are to support the person with any particular task.
 Some of the best plans, including the electronic ones, tend to split Activities of Daily Living (ADL) up into sections.
-This way, its easier to describe the areas that staff need to support.
+This way, it’s easier to describe the areas that staff need to support.
 That can be Mobility, Medication, Eating & Drinking etc.